 2. The realms of hell, hungry ghosts, animals, humans, and heavenly beings.

-“You listening to the Dharma, if you are men of the Way who depend on nothing,4 then you are the mother of the buddhas.
-Therefore the buddhas are born from the realm that leans on nothing.
-If you can waken to this leaning on nothing, then there will be no Buddha to get hold of.
-If you can see things in this way. this is a true and proper understanding.
+You, listening to the Dharma, if you are men of the Way who depend on nothing,4 then you are the mother of the buddhas.
+This is because the buddhas are born from the realm that depends on nothing.
+If you can awaken to this depending on nothing, then there will be no Buddha to get hold of.
+If you can see things in this way, this is a true and proper understanding.

 1. Maitreya is a bodhisattva who at some far distant time in the future is destined to appear on earth as the next buddha.
 Vairochana is a buddha described in the Avatamsaka, or Hua-yen Sutra, a central figure in esoteric Buddhism.